layer5io/docs/content/en/meshmap/designer/share-resource/_index.md

 ## Overview

-In Meshery, a resource represents the entities you create and manage within the platform.
-For example, designs, filters, views, environment and workspaces.
-You can share these resource with your team members or members within your organization.
-It's important to note Meshery currently only support sharing resources like designs, filters and views, resource access control for environment and workspaces is upcoming feature.

-This page describes about resource access permissions specifically for designs and views and how you can manage permissions within Meshmap.
+In Meshmap, you can share your designs or design that you have permission to share with other members of your organization and teams and can control over access permissions.
+This page describes control access permissions for designs and how to effectively use them.

+{{< alert title="Note">}}
+- You can share and use control access to manage views permissions and visibility also with same methods.
+{{< /alert >}}

+## Visibility

+Designs and Views have visibility status which defines who can access your designs.
+These options provide different levels of exposure for your designs:

+- **Private:** Designs or Views with visibility status private defines only you, the creator, and the user or team that have access based on granted access permission can view and edit the design.
+Other users cannot access it unless you explicitly share it with them.

+- **Public:**  Making a design public allows anyone within your organization to view, comment on, and edit the design.
+This feature is useful for sharing best practices, reference architectures, or contributions within your organization.
+However, as the owner of the design, you can restrict permissions for individual users or teams by adding and customizing access permissions.
+We will discuss how you can do this in the next section.

+- **Published:**  The published visibility setting is designed for sharing designs with a wider audience.
+Published designs become discoverable to other Meshery users and allows them to view, download and clone the design.
+Users can find published designs through [Meshery Catalog](https://meshery.io/catalog) and catalog tab within MeshMap.

 ## Granting access for Individual Users

-As a design or view owner, you have granular control over access permissions for your designs.
+As a design owner, you have granular control over access permissions for your designs.

 Following steps shows how you can grant access to individual users: